cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

 }
 ```

-Notice that not only do you keep information about players, but you also keep a copy of games.
-This is to palliate a current limitation of CosmJs, whereby you cannot get information about a game that has just been erased from the state.
-In practice, you would need to query about this game at a sufficiently earlier block height, but this is not available yet.
+Note that not only do you keep information about players, but you also keep a copy of games.
+This is to get around a current limitation of CosmJs, where you can not get information about a game that has just been erased from the state.
+In practice you would need to query about this game at an earlier block height, but this is not available yet.

 <HightlightBox type="info">

-As a design heuristic to keep in mind, when "deleted" records are materially important, consider using a soft delete that removes them from the set of active records but doesn't terminate their existence.
-This principle helps ensure that historically important information is readily available at all times, at the latest block height.
+When "deleted" records are materially important, use a soft delete that removes them from the set of active records but doesn't terminate their existence.
+This principle helps ensure that historically important information is available at the latest block height.

 </HighlightBox>

-Such a barebones server without any Cosmos elements would be defined in an `indexer.ts`.
+A barebones server without any Cosmos elements is defined in an `indexer.ts`.

 <ExpansionPanel title="indexer.ts initial content">